10 Reasons Everyone Should Visit eSwatini (Swaziland) and the best places to visit

 The welcoming friendliness of the people makes all visitors feel truly welcome and the Swazis are super friendly people and warm to visitors; they don't like small talk – politics, philosophy, and religion are top of mind.
 The friendliness of the Swazi people stays true throughout your stay in the kingdom.

-Virtually every geographical feature of Africa’s terrain (but for oceans and deserts) is found within tiny eSwatini.
+Virtually every geographical feature of Africa's terrain (but for oceans and deserts) is found within tiny eSwatini.
 This is a country of magnificent mountain scenery with rivers, waterfalls and gorges; rainforest; unique and ancient rock formations; lush and fertile valleys, and typical African bush.
 You can enjoy this at the Lubombo Mountains and Ezulwini Valley and many more beautiful spots.

 5.Festivals, ceremonies and events

 There is now a growing number of modern events taking place that are gaining excellent international reputations.
 Leading the way is the MTN Bushfire Festival which is an annual performing arts festival held over a long May weekend at House on Fire, Malandela's.